Facts about dog waste - chemical breakdown and prevention.

 Having your yard clean at least once a week severely cuts back the chances of children getting a Zoonotic disease.

 Piles of dog feces in your yard not only look bad, smell bad and pose a walking hazard, but they also are unhealthy.
 Feces can contain E.Coli, giardia, hookworm, salmonella, tapeworm, whip worm, heart worm and parasites.

 Our service is a great way to prevent Toxocariasis.
-Many dogs will even eat leftovers from themselves or other animals.
-(Coprophagia) A pile of dog poop in your yard decomposes very slowly because of its protein base.
+Many dogs will even eat leftovers from themselves or other animals (Coprophagia).
+A pile of dog poop in your yard decomposes very slowly because of its protein base.
 This creates a thin layer of methane that gives off plenty of heat for worms, maggots, centipedes, black beetles and a whole host of others to lay their eggs and hang out in.
-If your dog is not 100% vegetarian - this protein (meat) base is the haven for insects.
+If your dog is not 100% vegetarian - this protein (meat) based diet is a haven for insects.

-If your dog eats these health -threatening items, it goes directly to where the problem can start - in their stomach.
+If your dog eats these health threatening items, it goes directly to where the problem can start - in their stomach.
 It also is a huge contributor to excessive waste water run off contamination.
 The piles can also attract rodents, raccoon's and vermin on to your property.